 In the same way that applying for an externship is like applying for a job, the search for an externship also resembles a job hunt.
 And any job hunt requires focus, commitment, and at times, creativity.

-In addition to Escoffier Connect and Career Services, you can search traditional job boards and websites, culinary magazines, and visit locations in person.
+In addition to EConnect and Career Services, you can search traditional job boards and websites, culinary magazines, and visit locations in person.
 When you look online, search for “culinary externship” and add a niche or industry to narrow it down if needed.

 5. Submit Your Application(s)